off-by-some/homeworld/docs/README.md

 **Pin downloaded artifacts explicitly.** Git sources get exact commits for free; anything a hook downloads by other means (release tarballs, prebuilt binaries) needs the same discipline by hand.
 Pin the release version — never "latest" — verify a checksum, and keep the architecture and platform selection visible in the hook rather than deferring to whatever a download page decides.
 Download to a temporary path and move into place only after verification, so a network failure leaves no partial artifact behind.

-**Put anything a tool writes behind `state`.** Interpreter versions, caches, databases, history files — if it's written at runtime and would hurt to lose, bind it as state.
-Never let a tool write into a generation path: generations are rebuilt and garbage-collected, and data stored inside one will be rebuilt and garbage-collected with it.
-The pyenv pattern is the template — the tool is a pinned repo, its `versions/` directory is state.
+**Put anything a tool writes behind `state`.** Interpreter versions, shims, caches, databases, history files — if it's written at runtime and would hurt to lose, bind or link it as state.
+Generations are disposable; data inside them is disposable too.

+**Check what a tool writes before linking its root.** Tools like pyenv and nvm look like a single Git checkout, but the directory is usually a mix of code and local data.
+Pin the code as a repo, then link the writable paths back in as state.
+For pyenv, that usually means `versions`, `shims`, `cache`, and the global `version` file.
+Plugins need a choice: pin plugin code as repos if machines should match exactly, or make the plugin directory state if a plugin manager is allowed to mutate it.

 **Keep state physically separate.** Prefer a home of its own for mutable data — `~/.local/share/<state-name>` — over nesting it beneath a managed repository tree.
 Homeworld handles nested state correctly (see [State](#state)), but a separate directory keeps the immutable/mutable boundary visible on disk: nothing under a checkout is ever a surprise, and nothing precious lives where everything around it is disposable.